 Foreword BILAT USA 2.0 is a project funded by the European Union under FP7.
-It is a bilateral coordination activity to enhance and develop science, technology and innovation partnerships between the European Union and the United States of America.
+It is a bilateral coordination and support action to enhance and develop science, technology and innovation partnerships between the European Union and the United States of America.
 The project's tasks regarding awareness raising activities on funding programs are twofold.
 BILAT USA 2.0 implements a reciprocal approach: on the one hand, the project works on promoting the EU research and innovation program, Horizon 2020, to US-American researchers and innovators.
 On the other hand, it is equally crucial to disseminate knowledge about US funding schemes that are open for European participation.
-This document is a Funding Catalogue, putting forward programmes in the United States that are generally open to the participation of European researchers.
+This document is a Funding Guide, putting forward programmes in the United States that are generally open to the participation of European researchers.
 The document is a product of the BILAT USA 2.0 project funded under the 7th Framework Programme.
-DISCLAIMER The information contained within this catalogue has been compiled from public sources and communications of funding entities.
-This catalogue is not an official publication of any U.S. federal government entity or any EU institution.
+DISCLAIMER The information contained within this guide has been compiled from public sources and communications of funding entities.
+This guide is not an official publication of any U.S. federal government entity or any EU institution.
 Any error within the catalogue may derive from errors in the original communications and is therefore in the responsibility of the original author.
+Please note that the amount and details of information may vary for each programme depending upon availability and accessibility of the information provided by the original sources.
+Please further note that the list of programmes is not exhaustive.